-LIA stands for Legitimate Interests Assessment.
-It is a term that is not directly mentioned in the General Data Protection Regulation (GDPR).
-However, LIA is a form of risk assessment and should be conducted when your personal data processing is based on legitimate interest.
+While not explicitly outlined in the General Data Protection Regulation (GDPR), the Legitimate Interest Assessment (LIA) can be crucial for organizations.
+It’s a form of risk assessment that should be conducted when your personal data processing is based on legitimate interest.

-LIA supports the lawfulness of your processing, proves you have done your groundwork to determine that legitimate interest is a proper lawful basis, confirms your compliance, and allows you to align with the accountability principle.
+LIA supports the lawfulness of your processing and serves as a testament that you have done your groundwork to determine that legitimate interest is a proper lawful basis, confirms your compliance, and allows you to align with the accountability principle.

 When is legitimate interest a proper lawful base?

-Unfortunately, the GDPR does not define which factors to take into account when determining if your purpose is a legitimate interest.
-However, according to the ICO, you must have clear and specific benefits in mind if you want to rely on legitimate interests.
+Unfortunately, the GDPR does not define which factors to consider when determining if your purpose is a legitimate interest.
+However, you must have defined clear and specific benefits to rely on legitimate interests.

-You need to be specific about the purpose of your processing and avoid being unclear or naming generic business purposes.
+You need to be specific about the purpose of your processing and avoid generic business purposes.

-When relying on legitimate interest as a lawful base, make sure there is a relevant and appropriate relationship between the data subject and the controller (in this case – You) in situations such as where the data subject is a client or in the service of the controller (Recital 47)
+Make sure there is a relevant and appropriate relationship between you and the data subject in situations where the data subject is a client or in the service of the controller (Recital 47)

-Make sure the legitimate interest pursued by the controller or by a third party is balanced against the fundamental rights and freedoms of the data subject.
+Ensure the legitimate interest pursued by the controller or a third party is balanced against the fundamental rights and freedoms of the data subject.

 If you are a public authority, you should not rely on the legitimate interest in the performance of public tasks.

 How to conduct LIA?

-There are no laid out rules on how your LIA should look like, it will depend on the specific circumstances of your processing activity.
-The assessment can be shorter or longer, and sometimes you may even conclude you will have to conduct Data Protection Impact Assessment (DPIA).
+There are no laid-out rules on how your LIA should look like.
+It will depend on the specific circumstances of your processing activity.
+The assessment can be shorter or longer; sometimes, you may even conclude you must conduct a Data Protection Impact Assessment (DPIA).

 Three-part LIA test